HAProxy

 DataDome module has been tested with HAProxy versions 1.8 and higher.

-Due to a bug found in HaProxy SPOE, the following minor versions are not compatible: 1.8.9, 1.8.21, 1.9.8 till 1.9.11.
+Due to a bug found in HAProxy SPOE, the following minor versions are not compatible: 1.8.9, 1.8.21, 1.9.8 until 1.9.11 included.

-If you already have HAProxy binary with LUA support, you can skip this section.
+If you already have HAProxy binary with Lua support, you can skip this section.

 yum install https://centos7.iuscommunity.org/ius-release.rpm